Qailahc/CURIOUS-QIRA-PODCAST-FINAL-PROJECT/README.md

 # CURIOUS QIRA PODCAST

-I've created a reponsive podcast called Curious Qira Podcast.
-In this podcast you will find show, search for shows using the searchbar on the Dasboard page, favourite episodes and find them in your favorites page :) I've used Netlify to deploy my site.
-Hope you enjoy
+Curious Qira Podcast is the responsive podcast I made.
+This podcast features episodes that you may favorite and locate on your favorites page.
+You can also use the searchbox/searchbar on the Dasboard website to find shows.
+My website was launched using Netlify.
+Wishing you pleasure :)

 # Setting Up My Environment: